 - Some casinos may ask you to reconfirm with PayPal on a separate screen

-Pros and cons of using PayPal
+Pros and Cons of Using PayPal

 One of the undeniable drawbacks of PayPal also leads to an advantage.
 You have to trade withdrawal speed for high security.
 Here are some other advantages and disadvantages of using PayPal at online casinos:

-- Very secure
+- ✔️ Very secure

-- Allows you to manage your gambling funds from an account separate to your bank account
+- ✔️ Allows you to manage your gambling funds from an account separate to your bank account

-- Easy to use
+- ✔️ Easy to use

-- Instant deposits
+- ✔️ Instant deposits

-- Usable from your desktop PC or mobile casino just as easily
+- ✔️ Usable from your desktop PC or mobile casino just as easily

-- Slow withdrawals
+- ❌ Slow withdrawals

-- Not available at many casinos
+- ❌ Not available at many casinos

-- Small service fees for payments
+- ❌ Small service fees for payments

-PayPal payments for UK gamblers
+PayPal Payments for UK Gamblers

 Many casinos with their operations in the UK offer PayPal.
 After all, it’s a well-established service in the UK.
 Online casinos licensed by the UKGC dedicate themselves to customer safety, as such offering a particularly secure payment method makes sense.

 PayPal is offered in over 200 markets across the world, and making payments in other currencies is easy.
 PayPal will automatically convert your native currency to one your casino accepts.
 For this, there is no fee.
 PayPal does however charge you a small service fee for receiving payments.
-With around 2%, this is lower than most other services of this kind, as well as credit cards, but it applies to every incoming transaction.
+With around 2%, this is lower than most other services of this kind, as well as debit cards, but it applies to every incoming transaction.
 If you add the money you might lose through exchange from a different currency when playing at a casino that doesn’t deal in GBP, this adds up to quite the loss you need to keep in mind.

 As we have mentioned a couple of times, PayPal’s biggest strength is its safety.
 Transactions are thoroughly vetted.
 Should you have issues, you can contact the customer service.
 PayPal is also known for a great customer safety policy.
 If you pay an online casino or anyone else through PayPal and don’t receive your goods (in the rare case that the money isn’t deposited in your online casino account), you can open a dispute case through PayPal in order to get your money back.

-PayPal vs. Skrill for online players
+PayPal vs. Skrill for Online Casino Players

 Withdrawals with Skrill are also more often an option, even though these often come with withdrawal limits.
 Skrill lists bonus offers at casinos and has tools to limit spending.
 It isn’t quite a strongly regulated as PayPal.
 This means that withdrawals to your Skrill account are instant.
 However, Skrill comes with one big disadvantage, too.
 Many casinos don’t accept deposits via Skrill when they offer welcome bonuses.
 You can use Skrill as a deposit method after you have used your casino welcome bonus, but for the bonus itself, Skrill accounts are often ineligible.

-Alternative payment methods to PayPal
+Alternative Payment Methods to PayPal

 Many people already have a PayPal account, as you can use it on many websites around the internet.
 Thus it would be most comfortable to stick with it if you already have one.
 The limited availability as a payment method at online casinos makes this difficult, however.
-That’s why we have compiled a list of recommendable online casinos that accept PayPal.
+That’s why we have compiled a list of recommended online casinos that accept PayPal.